psf/psf-tuf-runbook/README.md

 1. **DO** hit `y` once ready to continue.

-1. **DO** enter your new authentication key password.
-This password should be long, random, and unique.
+1. **DO** enter the new authentication key password generated for this YubiHSM during the pre-ceremony.

-1. **DO** re-enter your authentication key password.
+1. **DO** re-enter the authentication key password.

 1. **DO** wait for the following output: